wp-plugins/ik-facebook/readme.txt

 * Embed a Custom Facebook Feed Widget in your Sidebar or Footer
 * Styling a Custom Facebook Feed, without the need for CSS!
 * Custom HTML Options allow Facebook Feed to be displayed any way you like!
+* Works with Facebook Groups and Facebook Pages!
 * Adding a Facebook Like Button to your website!
 * Showing Facebook Comments in your Feed!
 * Adding a Facebook Photo Gallery!